-It is also important to visit the colleges that interest you so you can schedule interviews with admissions counselors and get a real idea of what the school and campus are like.
-Come to college interviews on time, appropriately dressed, and prepared with thoughtful questions.
+It is also important to visit the colleges that interest you, so you can schedule interviews with admissions counselors and get a real idea of what the school and campus are like.
+Students should attend college interviews on time, appropriately dressed, and prepared with thoughtful questions.
 Be sure to send a letter of thanks after the interview.